JezCortez/FOODPS-Activities/ReadME.md

 ## ► Topic 3.1: Tatsulok!
-`for` is a type of loop in python where it is used to iterate over a sequence, while `range()` is a function that returns a sequence of numbers, starting from 0, and increments by 1, and stops at a specified number.
+`for` is a type of loop in python where it is used to iterate over a sequence, while `range()` is a function that specifies how many times the for loop should iterate.
 ```python
 n = int(input("Please input the highest point of the triangle: "))
 for r in range(n):